No Tags Found!

 From India, Hyderabad

-I am copying the message which I posted at https://www.citehr.com/345242-senior...uestion-3.html
+I am copying the message which I posted at https://www.citehr.com/345242-senior...uestion-3.html.

 May I make a sincere appeal to all.
-We should not engage in a debate or make statements that would create exchange of messages going beyond the topic in question.
-If we have to make critical comments about other bloggers, then we should resort to writing PRIVATE messages or mails.
+We should not engage in a debate or make statements that would create an exchange of messages going beyond the topic in question.
+If we have to make critical comments about other bloggers, then we should resort to writing PRIVATE messages or emails.
 This will help to keep the discussions in the thread free from emotions.

-There is a saying in English "Sticks and stones may break my bones, but words do not hurt me".
+There is a saying in English: "Sticks and stones may break my bones, but words do not hurt me."
 If we follow that, then I am sure we will avoid reacting to people's comments.

-We all can do with a bit of self-reflection, as to why we make critical comments in the first place.
-Also, there is an old Sanskrit saying which states
+We all can do with a bit of self-reflection as to why we make critical comments in the first place.
+Also, there is an old Sanskrit saying which states:

-Please tell the TRUTH
+Please tell the TRUTH.

-Please say that is PLEASING
+Please say that is PLEASING.

-Nevel tell a LIE just to PLEASE.
+Never tell a LIE just to PLEASE.

 I am not perfect as I also violate the principles that I have quoted.